jeffbski/redux-util/docs/api/createAction.md

 ```

 #### `createActions(actionMap, ...identityActions, options)`{#createactionsactionmap-identityactions-options}

-`identityActions` is an optional list of positional string arguments that are action type strings; these action types will use the identity payload creator.

 `options` is an optional object which can adjust the divider and prefix of action types'.
 Valid properties are `divider` and `prefix`.
 Both are optional.